vee1e/sem_iv_fpga_lab/mini_proj/Report.md

 ## CONCLUSION

 This project successfully implemented the Data Encryption Standard (DES) algorithm using Verilog, achieving encryption through a structured Feistel network.
-The design incorporates key expansion, generating 16 subkeys from a 64-bit key using proper permutations (PC1, PC2) and shifting operations.
-The encryption process follows 16 iterative rounds, where each round applies expansion (E), S-Box substitution, and P-Box permutation to ensure diffusion and confusion.
-Initial and Final Permutations ($IP$ and $IP^{-1}$) further enhance security, making the encryption robust.
+The design incorporates key expansion, generating 16 subkeys from a 64-bit key using proper permutations (`PC1`, `PC2`) and shifting operations.
+The encryption process follows 16 iterative rounds, where each round applies expansion (`E`), S-Box substitution, and P-Box permutation to ensure diffusion and confusion.
+The `IP` and `IP_inv` modules are used for initial and final permutations respectively, to enchance security further.

 By structuring the implementation into modular components (`ProcessKey` and `Encrypt`), the design remains efficient, reusable, and adaptable for hardware-based cryptographic applications such as FPGA and ASIC systems.